Whoever came up with perpetual inventory should get a medal.

 It’s inventory management that’s accurate, up-to-date, and almost no work at all.
 It’s literally an improvement in every way over what it improves upon: manual inventory.

 Here’s what perpetual inventory is and why virtually any business that wants an advantage needs to use it.
+Using a perpetual inventory system is an automatic (or automated) yes.

 Perpetual Inventory Method: What Is Perpetual Inventory?